 The ADCR is an 8-bit read/write register used for A/D conversion operation control.
 The ADCR is initialized to H'00 by power-on reset or in standby mode.
-Manual reset does not initialize.

-- Bit 7-Reserved: This bit always reads as 0.
-The write value should always be 0. - Bit 6-Power (PWR): Designates the conversion start mode for the high speed A/D converter.
+Bit 7-Reserved: This bit always reads as 0.
+The write value should always be 0.

+Bit 6-Power (PWR): Designates the conversion start mode for the high speed A/D converter.
 Setting the PWR bit to 1 sets high speed start mode, and a 0 sets to low power conversion mode.
-See section 15.4.7, Conversion Start Modes, for details on the conversion start operation.
+See section 13.4.7, Conversion Start Modes for details on the conversion start operation.